-In 2017, we embarked on a new stage of our partnership: to develop a regional network of NGO’s, community groups, academics and other partners across West Africa, to promote and support street work and put more trustworthy adults into the lives of street children.
+In 2017, we embarked on a new stage of our partnership with MFCS: to develop a regional network of NGO’s, community groups, academics and other partners across West Africa, to promote and support Street Work and put more trustworthy adults into the lives of street-connected children

 Our joint aim is to develop a regional network of local Street Work partners and reduce stigma, discrimination and abuse towards street-connected children.
 Our support is framed in the following Four Pillars: (1) Informing through data collection and research; (2) Influencing through advocacy and awareness raising; (3) Building the capacity of MFCS and the network members through training and mentoring; and (4) Strengthening the sustainability of MFCS and the network.

 The first year drew to a close in June 2018 and MFCS have formed a network of 15 organisations that work with street-connected children across Kumasi and Accra.
 MFCS also re-started their own Street Work program, after three years of having inadequate funds, as well as delivered Street Worker training to organisations in the network.

 “Street Work has long term effects in terms of protecting children’s rights.
 Children have become more conscious about their rights.
 Street Work helps reduce inequalities in any form and the community has become a safer place for the childre.” - Street Worker, MFCS